 They comprised 33 % of the village’s population::

-Of the 368 surviving villagers from 1861, 205 remained in he village (58%).
+Of the 368 surviving villagers from 1861, 205 remained in the hamlet (58%).
 Sixty-nine moved locally within a five-mile radius of Preston.
 Eleven relocated elsewhere in Hertfordshire and 27 moved out of the county.
 Eleven villagers moved to Hitchin and eleven migrated to London.
 Employment on the railway, which first passed through Hitchin in 1850, enticed Charles Mayes (whose family lived at Back Lane, Preston) to move to Harpenden, Herts where he was a railway plate layer.